 The good news, though, is that mortgage rates remain low and low downpayment programs are plentiful.
 In addition to the FHA's 3.5% downpayment program, the VA and the USDA both offer 100% financing to home buyers who meet underwriting criteria.

 Have you seen today's mortgage rates?
-Click here to get rates.
+Click to see today's rates (Feb 7th, 2016).